dougbutner/gold/README.md

 > Note: All sell orders for with a price of less than .00000001 WAX / GOLD are put into the [liquidity pool](https://wax.alcor.exchange/swap?output=GOLD-goldgoldgold&input=WAX-eosio.token)

 # LEGAL AGREEMENT 📜
-100% of the proceeds of our token sale will go to charity.
-No profit will be taken from this token sale.
  Purchasing GOLD does not count as a donation, and is not tax-deductable.
-No promise of any returns is mentioned anywhere in our materials.
+No promise or expectation of returns for GOLD holders.

 # Gratitude 🙏
 Icons made by [Freepik](https://www.freepik.com/) from [flaticon](https://www.flaticon.com/)